 7. Russian Is A Beautiful Language

-This is admittedly a rather subjective statement, but has a nugget of scientific truth: Most people find languages with a rich variety of vowels appealing.
+This is admittedly a rather subjective statement, but it has a nugget of scientific truth: most people find languages with a rich variety of vowels appealing.
 Italian, for example, has the vowels A, E, I, O, U and characteristic diphthongs.
 This is one reason why Italian sounds so melodic to foreigners.
 Russian is the same way — even if it doesn’t get much credit for it.
 As a bonus, this Slavic language also has an astounding wealth of consonants, creating a captivating musical quality.
 Just listen to the Red Army Choir for a rich example.
 I’m no singer, but when speaking Russian, I feel as though I can actually carry a tune!

 8. Russian Is A Language Of The Future

 The fact is, Russian is far less popular as a second language than, for example, Mandarin — another language even more difficult for English speakers to grasp.
 This low popularity is a shame because there are a number of economic opportunities currently arising in Russia, Eastern Europe and Central Asia.
 You may be surprised to learn this too, but it became the internet’s second most popular language in 2013, replacing German, and has remained in that position since.